 In 2018, Anthem Inc. paid a $16 million settlement for a data breach affecting 79 million individuals.

 Adhering to HIPAA compliance safeguards not only patient trust but also shields contact centers from costly fines and legal action.
-Providing agents with secure systems and training ensures proper handling of PHI.
+Call center quality assurance software can help ensure proper handling of PHI by providing monitoring tools and compliance checks for agent interactions.

 Federal legislation protecting consumers from unwanted commercial communications while establishing business guidelines.
 Learn about TCPA requirements for contact centers.